aviation8816/SpX/README.md

 # SpX
 discord.py spam bot.
-Please use for testing purposes only.

 ## HOW TO USE ##

-Download python 3.8 @ https://www.python.org/ & Download the spxbot.py file.
+Download python 3.8 or higher @ https://www.python.org/ & Download the spxbot.py file.

 Make an application at https://discord.com/developers/applications.
 Name it.